DeclanChidlow/vale.rocks/src/posts/unicycle-faq.md

 tags: [unicycling]
 ---

-As a unicyclist, I draw a certain amount of attention, and whether it be a busy sunny Saturday morning or 21:00 on a grim Monday evening, people are inclined to ask me questions.
+As a unicyclist, I draw a certain amount of attention, and whether it be a busy sunny Saturday morning or 21:00 on a grim Monday night, people are inclined to ask me questions.

 I imagine the spectacle and presumed friendliness of someone riding a unicycle contributes to people's willingness to enquire, and I've had some lovely chats with some lovely people spurred by unicycle-oriented lines of inquiry.